deeplearning4j/deeplearning4j/quickstart.md

 3. Maven (Automated build tool)
 4. Github

-If you need to install any of the above, please read how in the [ND4J Getting Started guide](http://nd4j.org/getstarted.html).
-(ND4J is the linear-algebra engine behind Deeplearning4j, and the instructions there apply to both projects.)
-Don't install everything listed on the page, just the software listed above.
+If you need to install any of the above, please read the [ND4J Getting Started guide](http://nd4j.org/getstarted.html).
+(ND4J is the linear-algebra engine behind Deeplearning4j, and instructions there apply to both projects.)
+For the examples, don't install everything listed on that page, just the software listed above.

-We highly recommend you join our [Gitter Live Chat](https://gitter.im/deeplearning4j/deeplearning4j) if you have questions or feedback.
-Even if you're feeling anti-social or brashly independent, feel free to lurk and learn.
-In addition, if you are utterly new to deep learning, we've included [a road map of what to learn when you're starting out](../deeplearningforbeginners.html).
+We recommend you join our [Gitter Live Chat](https://gitter.im/deeplearning4j/deeplearning4j) if you have questions or feedback.
+Even if you're feeling anti-social, feel free to lurk and learn.
+In addition, if you are brand-new to deep learning, we've included [a road map of what to learn when you're starting out](../deeplearningforbeginners.html).

 ## DL4J in a Few Easy Steps